akash5852/connect4/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The final team project for Grade 12 Programming, my partners and I decided to recreate one of our favourite games, Connect 4 in Java.
+The final team project for Grade 12 Programming, my partners and we decided to recreate one of our favourite games, Connect 4 in Java.
 It features object oriented design principles, as well as sorting algorithms for the highscore.
 It is also completely styled using the Java Library 2D graphics, to give our users a better visual of the game components.

 ### Built With